-- Join the Childcare Initiative to find ways to fund/provide childcare without 2 year waiting periods - In fiscal year 2021 we participated in many of the Childcare Coalition meetings in order to help generate ideas and identify potential barriers, resources, and solutions to assist parents in their goals of balancing a family and a career.
-In 2022 the City of Dubuque PHA worked with Childcare initiative to put the data and research into action, the result is a new childcare facility to address the working parent barriers - scheduled to be opening in 2023. - Sustainability Coordinator was granted additional funding through the City's annual budget process to add a summer intern, it is a goal for that department to do some additional work to address the food deserts in the community.
+- Joined the Childcare Initiative to find ways to fund/provide childcare without 2 year waiting periods-In fiscal year 2021 we participated in many of the Childcare Coalition meetings in order to help generate ideas and identify potential barriers, resources, and solutions to assist parents in their goals of balancing a family and a career.
+In 2022 the City of Dubuque PHA worked with Childcare initiative to put the data and research into action, the result is a new childcare facility to address the working parent barriers was projected be opening in 2023.
+Update: the new childcare facility opened in January 2024. - The City of Dubuque's Sustainability Coordinator was granted additional funding through the City's annual budget process to add a summer intern, it is a goal for that department to do some additional work to address the food deserts in the community. - In 2023 we sought out and were awarded a USDA grant to increase the food access by partnering with three non-profits in the community.
+We began offering fellowship opportunities to increase the non-profits capacity to supply food in food deserts and develop innovative approaches for access to fresh/healthy foods.
+In 2024 we will continue these efforts to impact change and provide opportunities in different areas throughout the City.

-Instructions for Preparation of Form HUD-50075-HP Annual Plan for High Performing PHAs
+Instructions for Preparation of Form HUD-50075-HCV Annual PHA Plan for HCV-Only PHAs